The MiG-25 was Russia’s secret weapon against American bombers. Source: Dmitry A. Mottl / wikipedia

 But chasing the Foxbat was pointless.
 Sources in the PAF told Air Power International there was no need to intercept an aircraft flying at 65,000 feet as the F-16 could climb to an altitude of only 50,000 feet.

 For a 25 year period that stretched from 1981 to 2006, eight MiG-25s of the Trisonics squadron based in Bareilly, Uttar Pradesh, flew unchallenged over Pakistan (and sometimes Tibet), taking countless high definition photographs and radar images of the situation on the ground.
 Plus, they recorded electronic emissions from Pakistani and Chinese military communication networks.
-On an average they flew 10-15 missions a month.
+On an

 The MiG-25 was Russia’s secret weapon against American bombers and therefore was not supplied to even its closest Warsaw Pact allies.
 However, the defection of the traitor Viktor Belenko in 1976 compromised secrecy and it became available for export.
 Aviation expert Shiv Aroor quotes former IAF Chief Idris Latif: “I was shocked and delighted to learn that the Soviets were actually offering MiG-25 Foxbats to us in 1980.
 I phoned up Mrs (Indira) Gandhi and she told me to go ahead and make a decision….The Foxbat was the best in the world and it was made available to us.”